spikegrobstein/flatironschool-deployment_lecture/lecture.md

 Capistrano deploys your code right from Github, so you have to make sure that you've pushed all of your changes before doing a deploy.

+Once your changes are pushed to Github, it is time to deploy with this simple command

+    cap deploy

 ## Passenger